-Assets Valuation technique Significant unobservable inputs Freehold land The fair value of freehold land is determined by external, independent property valuers, having appropriate recognized professional qualifications and recent experience in the location and category of property being valued.
-The unobservable inputs used to determine market value are the net selling prices, sizes, property location and market values.
-Other factors considered to determine market value are the desirability, neighborhood, utility, terrain, and The valuation method used is sales comparison approach.
-This is a comparative approach that consider the sales of similar or substitute properties and related market data and establish a value estimate by involving comparison (Level 3).
+Assets Valuation technique Significant unobservable inputs Freehold land The fair value of freehold land is deter- mined by external, independent property valuers, having appropriate recognized professional qualifications and recent ex- perience in the location and category of The unobservable inputs used to determine market value are the net selling prices, sizes, property location and market values.
+Other factors considered to determine property being valued.
+The valuation method used is sales comparison approach.
+This is a compa- market value are the desirability, neighborhood, utility, terrain, and the time element involved. rative approach that consider the sales of similar or substitute properties and related market data and establish a value estimate by involving comparison (Level 3).
 The market value per square meter ranges from US\$109.1 to US\$122.5.
 The market value per acre ranges from US\$5,251 to US\$104,585.
 Livestock (cattle Sales Comparison Approach: the valuation The unobservable inputs are age,